 Although I used cuttings in my previous water propagation experiment, I don’t recommend it for beginners.

 I am not saying that cuttings will not work.
-It does when handle correctly.
+It does when handled correctly.
 But if you are a starter, it is safer to use offshoots.

 After deciding your main plant to start with, you are good to go.

 Before discussing further in this topic, let me clarify a few things first.